A few observations:

 Example: In real estate you have an opportunity to put up a sign.
 That sign should display one significant attribute of the property.
 Something a buyer would want to know; that would make them call YOU right then, while they're parked in front of the property.
 After all, if you sell your own listing you get twice the commission.
 Create some urgency to spur the buyer into making that phone call right on the spot.
 If they don’t, they may end up with another agent.
 This would be especially effective if the home had something special like a gourmet kitchen, huge garage, solar power or anything special that might be a one-time availability.
 Display that clearly on the sign.
 An interested buyer may want to get at it before someone else.

 Too often sales people trust their memory.
 I don’t care how good you believe your memory is, you will forget.
 Even forgetting temporarily can make yourself look bad.
 Write it down in a calendar that reminds you.
 When you don’’t follow thru with commitments, you look undependable and disorganized.
 Even a casual statement that you will do something, no matter how trivial you think it is, to a client is a promise.
 If you don’t follow thru, you broke your word and lost respect.
 Never discount the importance anything, no matter how trivial it may seem to you.
 Never tell someone you will do something if you can’t be absolutely positively sure you can do it and when you said you will.
 How many times have you thought?
-I need to right that down, but you don't.
-You convience yourself you're going to remember.
+I need to write that down, but you don't.
+You convince yourself you're going to remember.
 Then you forgot!
 NEVER TRUST YOUR MEMORY WHEN IT COMES TO DEALING WITH A CUSTOMER!

 More to come!